Common questions, straight answers.

 What states do you practice in?

-How is Thaler Law different from a traditional firm?
+How is Thaler IP Law different from a traditional firm?

 Flat-fee pricing instead of hourly billing.
 Fully remote instead of mandatory in-person meetings.
-Attorney-led from start to finish, no associate handoffs.
-48-hour responses on every inquiry.
+Attorney-led from start to finish, with direct attorney access throughout.
 Unlimited communication during your engagement with no per-call billing.

 We're built for growing businesses that need modern, proactive counsel, not Fortune 500 budgets and billable-hour bureaucracy.